 EXPO ORANGE COUNTY, OC HEALTH EXPO, ORANGE COUNTY HEALTH EXPO,

-SAN CLEMENTE EVENTS CENTER, FREE ADMISSION, San Clemente, Fitness
+SAN CLEMENTE EVENTS CENTER, FREE SAMPLES, San Clemente, Fitness

 convention, Healthy Foods, Healthy Products, Doctors, Chiropractors,